wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/adding-payment-method-logos.md

 Payment method logos may be missing due to a theme that is causing them to not appear on your Lightspeed website.

-To add missing payment method logogs, follow these steps:
+To add missing payment method logos, follow these steps:

 1. Download the logos from our [Github repo](https://github.com/MultiSafepay/MultiSafepay-icons).
 2. Rename the file with upper case formatting, e.g applepay.png > APPLEPAY.png.